Public Safety Power Shutoff

 Shutoff not ended in reasonable time

-by TLT, about 2 months ago
+by TLT, 3 months ago

 There is no discussion that turning off power in these instances is a good idea.
 What is wrong with the system is that it is being used to an extreme.
 In north Loveland, we received a notice on Wednesday that it would be shut off, then not more than 30 minutes later a notice that "power has been restored".
 It had never been off and never was on Wednesday during a much higher wind event than Friday.
 Then received a note that power would go off Friday at 5am, which it did.
 However, the wind subsided here mid-day and Xcel...
 Continue reading